ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 redemption tokens must be taken into account -- together with the bits of information that Issuers may learn about Clients otherwise.
 Since this metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.

-In general, bounding the metadata permitted ensures that it cannot uniquely identify individual Clients.
+In general, limiting the amount of metadata permitted helps limit the extent to which metadata can uniquely identify individual Clients.
+Clients SHOULD bound the number of possible metadata values in practice.
+Most token types do not admit any metadata, so this bound is implicitly enforced.
+Moreover, Privacy Pass deployments SHOULD NOT use metadata unless its value has been assessed and weighed against the corresponding reduction in Client privacy.

 ## Partitioning by Issuance Consistency {#rotation-and-consistency}